abagames/joys-of-small-game-development-en/tools/fantasy_console.md

 Despite the term "console",[^3] many fantasy consoles encompass a development environment within their build.
 They tend to bear resemblances to microcomputers like the MSX or Family BASIC.

 Creating a fantasy console at the level of PICO-8 is quite a challenge.
 However, the aspiration to craft one's own fantasy console is enticing.
 This necessitates deliberately limiting the specifications.
-Aiming for a fantasy console with a very small screen, simple sound output, and basic input means led to the creation of PEEKPOKE.[^4]
+Aiming for a fantasy console with a very small screen, simple sound output, and basic input means led to my creation of PEEKPOKE.[^4]

 PEEKPOKE is playable on PC and smartphone browsers (playable with a screen click).